Piedmont

 Piedmont (/ˈpiːdmɒnt/ PEED-mont; Piemonte /it/; Piemont /pms/) (Note: Lombard, Occitan and Piemont, /oc/; Piémont /fr/.) is one of the 20 regions of Italy, located in the Northwest of the country.
 It borders the Liguria region to the south, the Lombardy and Emilia-Romagna regions to the east, and the Aosta Valley region to the northwest.
-Piedmont also borders Switzerland to the north and France to the west.
+Piedmont borders Switzerland to the north and France to the west.

-Piedmont has an area of 25402 km2, making it the second-largest region of Italy after Sicily.
-It has 4,255,702 inhabitants as of 2025.
-The capital of Piedmont is Turin.
-This city was the first capital of the Kingdom of Italy, from 1861 to 1865.
+Piedmont has an area of 25387.07 km2, making it the 2nd-largest region of Italy in area after Sicily.
+With a population of 4,255,006, it is the 7th most populous region as of 2026.
+The capital of Piedmont is Turin, which was the first capital of the Kingdom of Italy, from 1861 to 1865.

-Toponymy
+Etymology

 The French Piedmont, the Italian Piemonte, and other variant cognates come from the medieval Latin Pedemontium or Pedemontis, i.e. ad pedem montium, meaning "at the foot of the mountains" (referring to the Alps), attested in documents from the end of the 12th century.